Dalekamistoso/fpga-toolset/readme.txt

 * Compact & portable executable

-Requeriments:
+Requirements:

 * Windows 10 (or any Windows with Powershell 5.1 installed)
 * Latest mra tool (already included with this program)

 Notes:

-Windows 7 SP1 onwards can work if you install powershell 5.1 but I haven`t tested, try at your own risk (I will be happy if you can test it properly)
+Windows 7 SP1 onwards can work if you install powershell 5.1 but not tested,try at your own risk (I'll be happy if you can test it properly)

 To keep it clear, if you don't install powershell 5.1 or later:
 Online related functions WILL NOT WORK PROPERLY OR NOT WORKING AT ALL!!!

-Known bugs:
+Known bugs (24/12/2025):

-* I forgot to remove a date in title bar (I realized just now LoL)
+* None ATM

 Planned features:

-* Full auto structured sd image creation in one click button
+* Full auto structured SD image creation in one click button
 * Adding an additional repository with best unofficial cores
 * Adding a full customized sd card structure
 * Access to external flasher tools
 * Adding more languages (if you ask for it)
 * Disable online buttons if powershell is not detected
+* Cosmetical changes & menu rearrange

+Version changelog:

+24/12/2025 (Version 1.11)

 * Changes in version naming

-Version changelog:
+* Removed forgotten fixed date text in title bar
+* Cosmetic changes
+* Text tweaks & fixes in both languages
+* Tweaks in readme

+20/12/2025 (Version 1.0)

-20/12/2025 Initial Beta version
+* Initial Beta version